 A "health claim" by definition has two essential components: (1) a substance (whether a food, food component, or dietary ingredient) and (2) a disease or health-related condition.
 A statement lacking either one of these components does not meet the regulatory definition of a health claim.
-For example, statements that address a role of dietary patterns or of general categories of foods (e.g., fruits and vegetables) in health are considered to be dietary guidance rather than health claims, provided that the context of the statement does not suggest that a specific substance is the subject.
+For example, statements that address a role of dietary patterns or of general categories of foods (e.g., fruits and vegetables) in maintaining good health are considered to be dietary guidance rather than health claims.
 Dietary guidance statements used on food labels must be truthful and non-misleading.
-Statements that address a role of a specific substance in maintaining normal healthy structures or functions of the body are considered to be structure/function claims.
-Structure/function claims may not explicitly or implicitly link the relationship to a disease or health related condition.
-Unlike health claims, dietary guidance statements and structure/function claims are not subject to FDA review and authorization.
-There are some regulatory requirements associated with the use of structure/function claims; see Structure/Function Claims.
+Statements that address a role of a specific substance in maintaining normal healthy structures or functions of the body are considered to be structure/function claims; see Structure/Function Claims.
+Unlike health claims, dietary guidance statements and structure/function claims are not subject to premarket review and authorization by FDA.

 Health Claims Based on Authoritative Statements.
-The Food and Drug Administration Modernization Act of 1997 (FDAMA) provides a second way for the use of a health claim on foods to be authorized.
-FDAMA allows certain health claims to be made as a result of a successful notification to FDA of a health claim based on an "authoritative statement" from a scientific body of the U.S. Government or the National Academy of Sciences.
-FDA has prepared a guide on how a firm can make use of authoritative statement-based health claims.
-This guide can be found at: Notification of a Health Claim or Nutrient Content Claim Based on an Authoritative Statement of a Scientific Body.
+The Food and Drug Administration Modernization Act of 1997 (FDAMA) provides a second way for the use of a health claim in food labeling to be authorized.
+Under FDAMA, a new health claim can be authorized by submitting a notification to FDA of a claim based on an "authoritative statement" from certain scientific bodies of the U.S. Government or the National Academy of Sciences.
+FDA has issued guidance on how a firm can submit such a notification and make use of authoritative statement-based health claims.
+This guidance can be found at: Notification of a Health Claim or Nutrient Content Claim Based on an Authoritative Statement of a Scientific Body.
 FDAMA does not include dietary supplements in the provisions for health claims based on authoritative statements.
 Consequently, this method of oversight for health claims cannot be used for dietary supplements at this time.
 Examples of health claims based on authoritative statements may also be found at: A Food Labeling Guide - Appendix C: Health Claims.

 II.
 Nutrient Content Claims

-The Nutrition Labeling and Education Act of 1990 (NLEA) permits the use of label claims that characterize the level of a nutrient in a food (i.e., nutrient content claims) made in accordance with FDA's authorizing regulations.
-Nutrient content claims describe the level of a nutrient or dietary substance in the product, using terms such as free, high, and low, or they compare the level of a nutrient in a food to that of another food, using terms such as more, reduced, and lite.
-An accurate quantitative statement (e.g., 200 mg of sodium) that does not "characterize" the nutrient level may be used to describe any amount of a nutrient present.
-However, a statement such as "only 200 mg of sodium" characterizes the level of sodium as being low and would therefore need to conform to the criteria of an appropriate nutrient content claim or carry a disclosure statement that it does not comply with the claim.
-Most nutrient content claim regulations apply only to those nutrients or dietary substances that have an established daily value: A Food Labeling Guide - VII.
+The Nutrition Labeling and Education Act of 1990 (NLEA) permits the use of label claims that characterize the level of a nutrient in a food (i.e., nutrient content claims) if they have been authorized by FDA and are made in accordance with FDA's authorizing regulations.
+Nutrient content claims describe the level of a nutrient in the product, using terms such as free, high, and low, or they compare the level of a nutrient in a food to that of another food, using terms such as more, reduced, and lite.
+An accurate quantitative statement (e.g., 200 mg of sodium) that does not otherwise "characterize" the nutrient level may be used to describe the amount of a nutrient present.
+However, a statement such as "only 200 mg of sodium" characterizes the level of sodium by implying that it is low.
+Therefore, the food would have to meet the nutritional criteria for a “low” nutrient content claim or carry a disclosure statement that it does not qualify for the claim (e.g., “not a low sodium food”).
+Most nutrient content claim regulations apply only to those nutrients that have an established Daily Value: A Food Labeling Guide - VII.
 Nutrition Labeling.
 The requirements that govern the use of nutrient content claims help ensure that descriptive terms, such as high or low, are used consistently for all types of food products and are thus meaningful to consumers.
-Healthy has been defined by a regulation as an implied nutrient content claim that characterizes a food that has "healthy" levels of total fat, saturated fat, cholesterol and sodium.
+Healthy is an implied nutrient content claim that characterizes a food as having "healthy" levels of total fat, saturated fat, cholesterol and sodium, as defined in the regulation authorizing use of the claim.
 Percentage claims for dietary supplements are another category of nutrient content claims.
-These claims are used to describe a percentage level of a dietary ingredient for which there is no established Daily Value.
+These claims are used to describe the percentage level of a dietary ingredient in a dietary supplement and may refer to dietary ingredients for which there is no established Daily Value, provided that the claim is accompanied by a statement of the amount of the dietary ingredient per serving.
 Examples include simple percentage statements such as "40% omega-3 fatty acids, 10 mg per capsule," and comparative percentage claims, e.g., "twice the omega-3 fatty acids per capsule (80 mg) as in 100 mg of menhaden oil (40 mg)."
 (See 21 CFR 101.13(q)(3)(ii)).
 A summary of the rules for use of nutrient content claims can be found in Chapter VI of The Food Labeling Guide.
 Examples of nutrient content claims can be found in Appendices A and B of The Food Labeling Guide: Appendix A: Definitions of Nutrient Content Claims and Appendix B: Additional Requirements for Nutrient Content Claims.

 Structure/function claims have historically appeared on the labels of conventional foods and dietary supplements as well as drugs.
-However, the Dietary Supplement Health and Education Act of 1994 (DSHEA) established some special regulatory procedures for such claims for dietary supplement labels.
-Structure/function claims describe the role of a nutrient or dietary ingredient intended to affect normal structure or function in humans, for example, "calcium builds strong bones."
-In addition, they may characterize the means by which a nutrient or dietary ingredient acts to maintain such structure or function, for example, "fiber maintains bowel regularity," or "antioxidants maintain cell integrity," or they may describe general well-being from consumption of a nutrient or dietary ingredient.
-Structure/function claims may also describe a benefit related to a nutrient deficiency disease (like vitamin C and scurvy), as long as the statement also tells how widespread such a disease is in the United States.
-The manufacturer is responsible for ensuring the accuracy and truthfulness of these claims; they are not pre-approved by FDA but must be truthful and not misleading.
+The Dietary Supplement Health and Education Act of 1994 (DSHEA) established some special regulatory requirements and procedures for using structure/function claims and two related types of dietary supplement labeling claims, claims of general well-being and claims related to a nutrient deficiency disease.
+Structure/function claims may describe the role of a nutrient or dietary ingredient intended to affect the normal structure or function of the human body, for example, "calcium builds strong bones."
+In addition, they may characterize the means by which a nutrient or dietary ingredient acts to maintain such structure or function, for example, "fiber maintains bowel regularity," or "antioxidants maintain cell integrity."
+General well-being claims describe general well-being from consumption of a nutrient or dietary ingredient.
+Nutrient deficiency disease claims describe a benefit related to a nutrient deficiency disease (like vitamin C and scurvy), but such claims are allowed only if they also say how widespread the disease is in the United States.
+These three types of claims are not pre-approved by FDA, but the manufacturer must have substantiation that the claim is truthful and not misleading and must submit a notification with the text of the claim to FDA no later than 30 days after marketing the dietary supplement with the claim.
 If a dietary supplement label includes such a claim, it must state in a "disclaimer" that FDA has not evaluated the claim.
 The disclaimer must also state that the dietary supplement product is not intended to "diagnose, treat, cure or prevent any disease," because only a drug can legally make such a claim.
+Structure/function claims may not explicitly or implicitly link the claimed effect of the nutrient or dietary ingredient to a disease or state of health leading to a disease.
 Further information regarding structure/function claims can be found in FDA's January 9, 2002 Structure/Function Claims Small Entity Compliance Guide.
-Manufacturers of dietary supplements that make structure/function claims on labels or in labeling must submit a notification to FDA no later than 30 days after marketing the dietary supplement that includes the text of the structure/function claim.